0xAX/linux-insides/Booting/linux-bootstrap-1.md

 0x1000 + X + sizeof(KernelBootSector) + 1
 ```

-where `X` is the address of the kernel bootsector loaded.
+where `X` is the address of the kernel boot sector loaded.
 In my case `X` is `0x10000`, as we can see in a memory dump:

 ![kernel first address](http://oi57.tinypic.com/16bkco2.jpg)